odeum/odeum-code/docs/developer/ExampleApps.md

 - **ComponentBuilder**
     - Build an App to construct a JavaScript file with a new component
     - Use dropdown menues and checkboxes to select type and default values and innerworkings

+- **Geocloud2 porting**
+    - Support Mapcentia in porting GC2 to ODEUM CodeJS